w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/nodle-dashboards.md

 - `nodle.extrinsics`
 - `nodle.transfers`

-## Useful Queries

-Currently, no specific queries have been provided.

 ## Getting Started with Queries

 To get started with querying data from Unique, you are welcome to use the mentioned materialized